 Global challenges, global solutions

-Jan Eliasson, former Sweden’s Foreign Minister and Deputy Secretary-General of UN will speak on global problems and global solutions.
-Join us live at 10:00 am CET on 15th November #KAPTalks.
+Jan Eliasson, former Sweden’s Foreign Minister and Deputy Secretary-General of UN, speaks on global problems and global solutions.
+Watch his #KAPTalks.

 On January 1, 2016, the seventeen Sustainable Development Goals (SDGs) came into force.
 Over the next fifteen years, with these new goals that are universally applicable, countries will mobilize efforts to end poverty, fight inequalities and tackle climate change.

 These goals spell out the challenges we need to meet to ensure the sustainability of our planet, and to ensure prosperity and equity for all.
 To solve the global challenges of today we need to think of the world as one system.

 Jan Eliasson, former deputy secretary general for the United Nations and former Foreign Minister of Sweden, discusses how the development goals are mutually reinforcing, interdependent and universally applicable.
 Furthermore, he argues that progress in reaching the goal on peace, justice and strong institutions underpins realizing all 17 goals.

 Challenges of recovery, climate change and inequality

 Safeguarding a climate - towards a sustainable future